 Roni Freedman

 Roni Freedman received her BA in Sociology from NYU and her MA in Speech Pathology and Audiology from Hofstra University.
 She also practiced speech pathology for over 35 years in private practice, home healthcare, and MD offices, working primarily with neurologically impaired adults.
 Her passions are working with the aging population, her family, and horses.
-Community service work has included serving on the Boards of the Donna Klein Jewish Academy and the Jewish Federation of PBC, for many years, with an emphasis on development and campaign.
+Community service work has included serving on the Boards of the Donna Klein Jewish Academy and the Jewish Federation of South Palm Beach County, for many years, with an emphasis on development and campaign.
 She moved to Asheville in 2020 and eagerly jumped into Jewish life and philanthropy.

 Alison (Ali) Climo